OpenMDAO/OpenMDAO/openmdao/docs/features/running/setup_and_run.rst

 Once setup is done, you can then execute your model in one of two ways:
     #. :code:`run_model()`
     #. :code:`run_driver()`
 The first one will execute one pass through your model.
-The second one executes the `Driver`[Link to feature docs] running optimization or DOE you've set up.
+The second one executes the `Driver` [TODO:Link to feature docs] running the optimization, DOE, etc. that you've set up.

 .. embed-autodoc:
     openmdao.core.problem.setup